zakariyakassim/bloc_list/README.md

 ## Getting started

-TODO: A flexible and customizable list widget for Flutter applications using the BLoC pattern for state management.
+A flexible and customizable list widget for Flutter applications using the BLoC pattern for state management.
 It offers dynamic data loading, state-dependent rendering, custom loader support, and error handling, ideal for creating responsive and user-friendly list views.

 ## Usage